 This year, we are seeing a rise in the micro wedding, aka an intimate wedding with fewer than 50 guests.
 There are many plus-sides to this new trend, from a focus on who is in attendance to the overall vibe of the event, which can lend itself to being more personal and emotional—especially during such an uncertain time.

 Some 2020 couples are opting to do it again this year with an extended guest list.
 We predict that these will be larger-scale events focused on celebrating their love with loved ones who couldn’t attend this year.
 We’ve even heard of couples saving some wedding elements and traditions, such as writing their own vows or doing the first dance, for the second wedding to make it more special.
 So sweet!

 While assigned seating is typical reserved for family members during the ceremony, we're recently seeing intentional placement for all guests.
-This is a COVID-19 safety measure that we hope sticks around post-pandemic!

 A wedding on a boat?
 Why not!
 With an intimate guest list, couples are thinking outside of the box by marrying in nontraditional wedding venues or even on the open seas.

 There will be a rise in destinations that are a car or train ride away.
 This prioritizes guest safety and makes travel easier for everyone involved—no passport required.
 Venues such as Amangiri, shown above, have even opened spaces like their tented camp, which can be rented out for small groups.

 With social distancing still in place, it's a smart decision to seat groups by pods instead of playing matchmaker between friends.
 Also, tables are generally looking smaller this year—think groups of four to six instead of 10 to 12.
 Also, if you're a fan of the sweetheart table, now is your time to embrace it.